• Skip to main content

 Make the Filling

 • Combine the brown sugar, cinnamon and almond flour and set aside.
-Bring the butter to room temperature and set aside.
+Bring the butter to room temperature and set aside (I heat it in the microwave in 5 to 10 second increments if I run short on time).

 Make the Franzbrötchen

-• Roll out the dough to a rectangle measuring 60 by 28 cm or 24 by 11 inches.
-Spread on the room temperature butter (I just use my hands).
+• Spread the room temperature butter onto the dough (I just use my hands).
 Then evenly distribute the brown sugar-cinnamon-almond flour mixture.
 Roll up longwise.

 • Using a knife or dough cutter, cut into 12 rolls at a slight angle, alternating the angle every time.
 This is to achieve each roll having a short side and a wide side.

 • Turn each roll with the wide side facing the bottom.
-Now use the stick of a cooking spoon and push the narrow top side down, forcing the cut sides to tilt towards the top.
+Now dust the tops with a bit of flour and using the stick of a cooking spoon, push the narrow top side down, forcing the cut sides to tilt towards the top.

-• Preheat oven to 350 Fahrenheit / 180 Celsius (Convection: 320 Fahrenheit or 160 Celsius).
-Place the rolls onto a baking sheet prepped with parchment paper or a reusable silicone mat, cover loosely with a kitchen towel, and allow to rise another 15 minutes.
+• Preheat oven on the convection setting to 350 Fahrenheit / 180 Celsius.
+Place the rolls onto a baking sheet prepped with parchment paper or a reusable silicone mat.
+Cover them loosely with a kitchen towel, and allow to rise another 30 minutes while the oven preheats.

-• Brush on some milk and bake on the middle rack for 15 minutes or until golden brown.
+• Bake on the middle rack for 13 to 15 minutes or until golden brown.
 Enjoy either warm or cold.

 Nutrition